kmax12/kmax12.github.io/content/posts/reading-audiobooks.md

 summary: There is an unspoken etiquette when saying you _read an audiobook_ that I will attempt to document
 ---

 There are so many incredible books that I haven't read.
-I believe it's almost undebatable that the best books are significantly better than nearly everything I could read on the internet today.
+I believe it's almost undebatable that the best books are significantly better than most things I typically read on the internet in a day.
 So, reading more books seems like a good idea.

 Sometimes I literally read these books, and other times I listen to the audiobook version.
 When I take away something interesting from a book, it will often later come up in a conversation with others.